avysk/docker-swarm-ipv6-bug/README.md

 # Demonstration of broken routing mesh for docker swarm over IPv6

+The purpose of this repository is to give "steps to reproduce" for the corresponding [bug report](https://github.com/docker/for-linux/issues/551).
 I have reproduced this problem with docker-ce 18.09.

 ## Description